 We regret to say that once booked, all tickets are non-refundable and non-transferable.

 All events go ahead regardless of the weather unless weather conditions prevent access to the observatory.
 We never take the decison to cancel lightly but if we do have to cancel an event we will notify you via email, text and phone call and offer you the choice of either a full refund or a voucher to rebook.

 We will contact you by the number and email address you've given us when you booked so make sure you're available on the day to take our call.

 We will also update our Facebook page and also notify people via Twitter to let you know if an event is cancelled.

 If you have any doubts as to whether an event will proceed, please check via our social media channels.

 Our observatory events cater for all levels of knowledge and for all ages from 4 to 104.
 No question is too silly, no question too complex, we're happy to discuss everything from high level cosmology through to why the sky is blue.
 Our team of dedicated volunteers and astronomers love to be asked questions, and we actively encourage it throughout our events.
 We aim to deliver science from the ground up... if you want more, just ask, we're happy to talk at every level.

-If you have booked for an event, then we will have your details on our computers at the observatory.
-Please print out your email confirming your booking and bring this with you where possible, or a copy of the reminder message we will email to you.
-If you have neither, please don't panic, as we will be able to confirm your details at the door as well.
+If you have booked for an event, then we will have your details on our computer at the observatory.
+Please print out your ticket or save it to your phone and bring this with you where possible.
+If you have neither, please don't panic, as we will be able to confirm your details when you arrive

 The Observatory opens 5-10 minutes before the event begins.
 There is unfortunately no waiting area inside the observatory.
 Visitors are welcome to walk around on our observatory deck prior to events starting or wait in the nearby car park until this time.